fshowalter/movielog/reviews/the-sect-1991.md

 How did we get from a 1970s Rolling Stones-loving Manson figure to this?
 According to Alan Jones in _Profondo Argento_, the film began as _Catacombs_, a script by screenwriter Gianni Romoli for financiers Mario and Vittorio Cecchi Gori.
 Producer Dario Argento wrote the opening sequence, while director Michele Soavi transplanted sequences from his unproduced script, _The Well_.
 This explains the film’s disjointed nature.

+Soavi makes the best of it.
 Consider the opening.
 Soavi coaxes a riveting performance out of Arana and establishes a nihilistic atmosphere that would make Lucio Fulci proud.
 Granted, Argento wrote it, but it’s Soavi’s execution that shines despite Argento’s insistence on the awkward Rolling Stones connection.
 Jones quotes Romoli saying, "Argento is still very attached to that period.
 Both Michele and I let him get on with it."

 Unfortunately, the entire sequence is superfluous.
 I suspect Romoli crafted the subsequent sequence in Frankfurt to bridge Argento’s opening into his existing script.
 It too proves superfluous, and its impact’s further lessened by the exposition dump the script proffers via television newscast that tells us everything we’ve already inferred.